-After delivery, out of 31 neonates born to COVID-19positive mothers, 22 (71%) neonates required admission to NICU for various reasons.
+After delivery, out of 31 neonates born to COVID-19-positive mothers, 22 (71%) neonates required admission to NICU for various reasons.
 Table II shows the causes of NICU admission, symptoms of newborns at delivery and outcome in the study population.
-Out of 22 (71%) neonates who were admitted to NICU, 8 (36.3%) were admitted for less than three days, 7 (31.8%) were present in NICU for 4 -7 days, and 7 (31.8%) required observation in NICU for more than seven days.
+Out of 22 (71%) neonates who were admitted to NICU, 8 (36.3%) were admitted for less than three days, 7 (31.8%) were present in NICU for 4-7 days, and 7 (31.8%) required observation in NICU for more than seven days.
 The first PCR test was positive for 6 (19.4%) neonates, and the second virology test was positive for only 1 (3.2%) neonate.
 Furthermore, 17(54.8%) neonates who were PCR negative in the first virology test and had a hospital stay of fewer than three days, their caregivers refused to send the neonates' second PCR test.
 At 14 days of follow-up, 29 (93.5%) neonates were asymptomatic.
 However, 2 (6.5%) had symptoms of respiratory distress.
-Three neonates born on the 28th, 29th and 33 weeks of gestation expired.
+Three neonates born at 28th, 29th and 33 weeks of gestation, respectively, expired.
 They all were COVID PCR negative, done after 24 and 48 hours of delivery per the methodology's protocol.
 The mortality rate was, therefore =9.7%.
 Two newborns remained admitted for > 14 days, and one expired within 48 hours of delivery due to severe hyaline membrane disease.
 After delivery, 13 (41.9%) neonates were exclusively breastfed, 3 (9.67%) were kept on mixed feeding practices (Mother feed and formula milk), and 15 (48.3%) neonates received formula milk.
-Furthermore, it is also worth mentioning that one of the term neonates born during the study period had
+Furthermore, it is also worth mentioning that one of the term neonates born during the study period had shown severe anemia at the time of Birth; subsequent investigations revealed hemolytic anemia secondary to COVID infection.
+Figure II shows the case timeline of the neonates.